Magicking/neucoin/README.md

   * The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if they don't match the project's coding conventions (see coding.txt) or are controversial.
   * From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable, a comment on the pull will be used to issue a warning of closure.
 Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.
   * No pull request will be merged as long as it breaks the functional tests (Travis will run on every pull request).

+# Compiling

+[CMake](http://www.cmake.org/) is required to build Neucoin binary and tests.

+Here is an example on how-to compile with defaults options:

+ > #Place yourself in the basedir
+ > $ cmake src
+ > $ make